dreamofwhy/FirstGitPractice/README.md

 **The last reason, for a pull request, is especially important**.
 If you make a pull request and the target of the pull request asks you to modify the pull request in any way, you can just make changes on that branch and the pull request is altered.
 Once the pull request is accepted, or the changes from the branch are merged back into main, the branch can be deleted (but this is not required).

-1. Starting from the directory `FirstGitPractice` on zeus again

 2. Make sure you are up-to-date.
   * `git fetch upstream # get commits from the group repository`